 Most operators will offer a host of options, such as Meal deals, Shows, and other add-ons.
 On the whole, these are not always great value and you really are paying for the convenience.

-We normally book separately if we want Helicopter, Dinner, and a show we find doing our own thing gives the freedom to really just do exactly as we want.
+We normally book separately if we want a Helicopter, Dinner, and a Show as we find doing our own thing gives us the freedom to really just do exactly as we want.
 Why be limited to the show and restaurants they are offering when you have ALL of Vegas to choose from?

 One exception to this is the Skywalk add-ons to the Grand Canyon Tours.
 This will include two landings, Top and bottom, and access to the Skywalk Attraction and usually lunch.

 This gives you a really all-inclusive experience of the West Rim, you can get out and explore the canyon from the top, and walk along the glass floor of the Skywalk.
 It is not entirely necessary as quite frankly after viewing the Canyon from a chopper, any other view is a letdown really.
 But if you want to tick EVERY box this is a good option.